Hillary Clinton thrills Toronto crowd with part feminist, part activist talk

 Another audience member, Linda Ford, said she planned to read the book.
 Ford said she was "disappointed" in the outcome of the election but pleased the ex-politician is using her experience for the common good.

-On Oct.
-23, the former eight-year senator is scheduled to speak in Montreal, and in Vancouver on Dec.
+Clinton is scheduled to speak in Montreal on Oct.
+23, and in Vancouver on Dec.
 13.

 Colin Perkel, The Canadian Press